Skip to main content

 Work

-In 2022, the most recent year for which data is currently available, one in five of the working-age population were classed as disabled and nearly one in three people classed as being disabled one year were no longer classed as being disabled the next.
-The number of people reporting a long-term health condition or classed as disabled continues to rise 35% of the working age population report having a long term health condition, are classed as disabled, and 22% are classed as disabled.
-The increase is associated with an increase in people reporting mental health conditions.
+In 2022, the most recent year for which data is currently available, nearly one in four of the working-age population were classed as disabled and nearly one in three people classed as being disabled one year were no longer classed as being disabled the next.
+The number of people reporting a long-term health condition or classed as disabled continues to rise.
+The increase is associated with an increase in people reporting mental health conditions and “other health problems or disabilities”.

 People with disabilities experience significant barriers to getting and keeping jobs.
-The most recent local data says that 49% of people (22,000) with a disability meeting the Equality Act definition are ‘in employment’, with a further 36% of people (13,300) who are work limiting disabled .
-The overwhelming majority being employees (26,800) and a smaller proportion who are self-employed (3,800) .
+The most recent local data says that 58% of people (37,500) who are ether work limiting disabled or have a disability meeting the Equality Act definition are ‘in employment’.
+The overwhelming majority being employees (26,800) and a smaller proportion who are self-employed (3,800).
 The Federation of Small Business report Business without Barriers published in 2022 says that 25% of small business owners are disabled or have a health condition.
 The proportion of economically inactive disabled people who wanted a job in 2021/2022 was 22.0%.

-At national level the disability employment rate was 52.6 percent in Q2 2022, compared to 82.5 percent for non-disabled people.
-This has resulted in a national disability employment gap of 29.8 percent points in 2021/22.
-This means that the disability employment gap is now at its widest point since 2018.
+At national level the disability employment rate was 53 percent in Q2 2024, compared to 81.6 percent for non-disabled people.
+This has resulted in a national disability employment gap of 28.6 percent points in 2023/24.
+This means that the disability employment gap has improved slightly since reaching a 5 years high in 2022.

 Living standards